Last updated: 12/01/2012

 Many of the newer phones do not have external antenna connectors - this is especially true of "smartphones".
 So you may be "forced" to use a phone without one - there are inductive "patch" antennas available, as well a cradles and wireless amps that help solve this issue - these devices are discussed in the antenna and amplifier sections below.

 One technique that some people use to maximize their data connectivity is to have two smartphones with hotspot capabilities.
 One phone on the ATT network, and one phone on the Verizon network.
-The Verizon and Spring networks share towers; ATT uses a different technology and has its own towers.
+They then add a cellular modem on the Verizon network.
+This provides data coverage for either network - either via the modem (primary) or a hotspot from the phone (secondary).
+The Verizon and Sprint networks share towers and you can roam between them; ATT uses a different technology and has its own towers.
 Having both available maximizes connectivity.
 This increases the cost of service, however.

 Cell Phone Antennas and Amplifiers